 Local people joined Andy our Town Caretaker to help clear up Trinity Church which has been unused and unloved for quite some time.
 Just a couple of hours work and it's looking a lot better already!

 Whitley Bay Big Local, together with North Tyneside Council, has introduced the new seafront telescopes to encourage both residents and visitors to take a closer look beyond the shore and admire the views of the beautiful coastline.
-The free to use telescopes, which have been funded by Whitley Big Local and installed by North Tyneside Council, can be found on the promenade at either end of the Big Local area.

 On 5th August 2016, WBBL brought together residents, volunteers, community organisations, local businesses and public agencies to tell their stories about how Big Local is making their town an even better place to live.